Gordon Ramsay’S Broccoli Salad Was The Quiet Reset I Needed

 Ingredients

-• 720g fresh broccoli florets
+• 720g fresh broccoli florets, chopped small

-• 50g red onion, diced
+• 50g red onion, finely diced

 • 70g dried cranberries (or half raisins)

-• 35g sunflower seeds
+• 35g sunflower seeds, toasted

-• 75g bacon bits (cooked)
+• 75g cooked bacon bits

 • For the Dressing: